-In 1986, at the age of twenty-two, Alfonso Artiaco launched his gallery in Pozzuoli, on Corso Nicola Terracciano, with the group exhibition Possibilità di collezione.
-The works on exhibit, collected over time, were by such artists as Carlo Alfano, Alighiero Boetti, Joseph Beuys, Enzo Cucchi, Luciano Fabro, Nino Longobardi, Luigi Ontani, Giulio Paolini, Mario Schifano, and Andy Warhol.
+In 1986, at the age of twenty-two, Alfonso Artiaco launched his gallery in Pozzuoli, in Corso Nicola Terracciano, with the group exhibition “Possibilità di Collezione”.
+The works displayed, collected over time, were by artists such as Carlo Alfano, Alighiero Boetti, Joseph Beuys, Luciano Fabro, Giulio Paolini, Mario Schifano and Andy Warhol.